Vyral/ryan-smith/_posts/2022-06-21-6-warning-signs-of-a-bad-flip.md

 youtube_alternate_image: /uploads/poorly-flipped-house-yt.jpeg
 youtube_code: WvcoDA_xd9k
 ---
+{% include youtube.html %}

-{% include youtube.html %}<br><br>{% include excerpt.html %}<br><br>Some flipped homes look amazing, but not everyone does a good job of buying and fixing homes.
+{% include excerpt.html %}

+Some flipped homes look amazing, but not everyone does a good job of buying and fixing homes.
 Some people are after a quick fix only to end up with shoddy results.
 How do you know that the flip you’re looking to buy has been fixed correctly?
 Luckily, there are a few signs you can watch out for:

 **1\.
 Building permits.** If they didn’t obtain building permits while flipping the home, that’s a big problem.
 The permitting shows the projects had a base level of workmanship and ensures the work was done properly.
 If there are no permits, the seller might be trying to cover something up.